1. Name of the Organisation

 Paragraph 2:

-The Board shall be elected at the General Assembly.
-The members of the Board shall be elected every 3 years.
+The Executive Committee shall be elected at the General Assembly.
+The members of the Executive Committee shall be elected every 3 years.
 They may be re-elected only once for subsequent terms.

 Paragraph 3:

-Any representatives of the Organisation on the boards of other organisations, representative bodies and similar bodies shall be elected by the Board.
+Any representatives of the organisation on the Executive Committees of other organisations, representative bodies and similar bodies shall be elected by the Executive Committee.
 The election must be confirmed at the next General Assembly.

 Paragraph 4: